Differentiable solver for time-dependent deformation problems with contact: Results

 \paragraph{Transient: Puzzle Piece} We synthesise a trajectory using a forward simulation, and we then perturb the initial conditions and try to reconstruct them minimizing \eqref{eq:obj:targetdeformation}, with an additional integration over time (Figure \ref{fig:bouncing-puzzle}).
 The puzzle piece uses a Neo-Hookean material.

-\paragraph{Transient: Bunny Pool} We use our solver to optimize the throw (initial position and velocity) of a bunny on a pool table to hit and displace a second bunny into the corner (Figure \ref{fig:bunny-pool}), minimizing \eqref{eq:obj:centermasstrajectory}.
+\paragraph{Transient: Throw Bunny} We use our solver to optimize the throw (initial velocity) of a bunny to hit and displace a second bunny into the prescribed circle (Figure \ref{fig:bunny-pool}), minimizing \eqref{eq:obj:centermasstrajectory}.
 This example involves complex contact between the bunnies and the pool table, and also friction forces slowing down the sliding after contact.